evanthegrayt/vim-noteworthy/README.md

 ### Setup
 #### Defining library locations
 To get started, define a dictionary of libraries and their file paths in your `vimrc`, and tell it which is the default to use.
-If a default is not set, you will have to tell it which library to use each time you open a new `vim` instance.

 ```vim
 let g:noteworthy_libraries = {